 Vinsmoke Judge, on the other hand, is NOT in the least played for laughs in regards of his horrible treatment of his third son, Sanji.
 Having genetically modified his children and removed their humantity, Judge couldn't stand his third son - the "failure" who somehow retained empathy and normal human physique.
 Judge shows no love for his son, bans him from cooking and visiting his mother, forces him into a harsh training regime that was meant for soldiers.
-When he fails to keep up, Judge encourages his other children to beat him down with only his daughter being reluctant to do so (plus later it's revealed that he did have their empathy removed to make them his tyke bombs, basically being the reason why the boys are royal brats), and then eventually, locks him in a cell.
+When he fails to keep up, Judge encourages his other superhuman children to beat him down.
+Eventually Judge announces him dead and locks him up, forcing him to wear an iron mask so that no one could see his face.
 Years after his son's escape, Judge kidnaps him from his new life to use him as nothing more than a bargaining chip for his schemes of power with Big Mom.
 Sanji emphatically tells Judge he utterly hates him and does not consider him to be his father, the feeling of which is mutual.

 Charlotte Linlin aka Big Mom has many children, but not only she encourages their worst traits, recruits them in their crew and/or forces them in arranged marriages (even if some of them have worked well), if they ever try defying her she will treat them as absolute crap. i.e. she ripped 50 years out of her son Moscatos life when he tried to stop one of her hunger-induced Unstoppable Rages, beat the hell outta her daughter Chiffon for looking too much like her sister Lola aka the only of her kids who openly defied her, and psychologically abused her "favorite child" Pudding ever since she was a little girl, only valuing her for the power inside her Third Eye and helping shape her into the Ax-CrazyBitch in Sheep's Clothingshe'd become.